raoulmoise/devops-homelab/ubuntu-server-setup/install.md

 - Eject USB and reboot
 - Login with your user credentials
 - Run the following commands:
-    1. sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target
+    1. sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target => I use this so that the PC will never enter sleep/hibernate.
-    2. sudo apt update && sudo apt upgrade -y
+    2. sudo apt update && sudo apt upgrade -y => A good practice to have everything at the latest update.